ConorLambert/Obsidian-Vault-Main/Interview/Company Interviews/Clio/Clio.md

 		- Python
 		- TypeScript
 		- Jenkins
-	- Code Reviews
-		- Me to Junior
-			- I would always try and make them understand the solution.
-			- I would provide references to articles that dug further into it.
 - Interests
+	- In the work environment
-	- Like finding patterns in things
+		- Finding patterns in things
-	- Like streamlining business processes
+		- Streamlining business processes
+		- Making peoples lives easier
+		- Looking to progress into a more system design based role
+	- At home
+		- Productivity
+			- Obsidian
+		- Learning how to learn
-	- I like reverse engineering things
+		- Reverse engineering things
 			- Opening up source and looking through it
-	- Looking to progress into a more system design based role
 - Engineering questions to ask
+	- Thank them for their time and making the interview comfortable.
+	- What does a typical day-to-day process look like for the dev team
+		- {{Listen carefully and follow up with something they said in their answer}}
+	- Stakeholder interaction
+		{{Something to show that you are aware of customer centric focus}}
+		- Who exactly are the stakeholders ?
+		- What is the requirements phase like ?
+		- Who tests the product ?
+		- Is there a Slack channel ?
+	- Roles
+		- Any UX designers ?
+		- All full stack or front-end, back-end specific ?
+	- Team hierarchy.
 	- Tech
 		- Software stack
 		- Database